jic124/cse15l-lab-reports/lab5.md

 * **Original post from student**
 <br><br>
 ![image](lab5_symptom.png)
-My code to rotate arrays (shifts an array by integer numbers) doesn't work for numbers greater than or equal to the length.
+My code to rotate arrays (shifts an array by integer numbers) doesn't work for numbers greater than or less than the length.
+I get different answers as the symptom.
 My codes for the algorithm and tests are as follows:
 <br>![image](lab5_code.png)<br>![image](lab5_test.png)
 <br><br>